 South Africa also needs entrepreneurs, and we promote entrepreneurship in all its forms.

-The NWU School of Business & Governance has gained a great deal of experience in the training of public sector managers at the Mafikeng Campus.
+The NWU Business School has gained a great deal of experience in the training of public sector managers at the Mafikeng Campus.
 We aim to promote business sense among senior managers in that sector.